National Child Protection Data Collection Data Quality Statement

 – care and protection orders

 In Australia, statutory child protection is the responsibility of state and territory governments.
 Each state and territory department responsible for child protection provides assistance to vulnerable children who are suspected of being abused, neglected, or otherwise harmed, or whose parents are unable to provide adequate care or protection.

 A number of government and non-government organisations share a common duty of care towards the protection of children and young people.
 Departments responsible for child protection investigate, process and oversee the handling of child protection cases.
 Assistance is provided to children and their families through the provision of, or referral to, a wide range of services.

 The data for this collection are collected from each of the eight state and territory departments responsible for child protection, and collated and analysed by the AIHW.
-The CP NMDS was implemented in 2012–13.
 The data are extracted from the administrative systems of the state and territory departments according to definitions and technical specifications agreed to by those departments and the AIHW.
 This data collection represents the only national source of child protection data.